 ASL Immersion (Annual Silent Weekend)

-Silent weekend is conducted completely in American Sign Language (ASL).
+Silent Weekend is conducted completely in American Sign Language (ASL).
 The event is for Deaf and hearing students, interpreters, interpreter educators, and ASL instructors.
 It is held at Western Oregon University during the summer.

-Attendees can choose between workshops centered around professional development for interpreters or aspiring interpreters or workshops focused on ASL linguistics and ASL skill improvement.
+Attendees can choose between workshops centered around professional development for interpreters (IPD) or aspiring interpreters or workshops focused on ASL linguistics and ASL skill improvement.

-Transportation Options Info: Word
+Airport & Transportation Options to Monmouth: Word

 For more information regarding Silent Weekend, contact CM Hall at firstname.lastname@example.org.